What is Spear Phishing?

 A password management policy, or a general password manager, can help you take steps to prevent employees from using corporate access passwords, accidentally, on fake external websites.
 An example of this is to instruct employees to always enter a fake password when trying to access a link provided via email.
 Legitimate websites will not accept a false password, but a phishing site most likely will.

 Security Education Campaigns

-At an enterprise level, organizations can raise awareness about security, by actively training employees, and highlighting the importance of learning how to spot spear phishing attacks.
+At an enterprise level, organizations can raise awareness about security, by actively training employees, and highlighting the importance of learning how to spot, and hopefully stop spear phishing attacks.
 These training materials may feature real-life examples or simulated spear phishing attacks, with fake emails being sent out, as well as questions designed to test employee knowledge.